-Online courses are dynamic and interactive virtual classrooms where students can login any time, day or night.
-Students have the flexibility of working in an online classroom when it's convenient, but there are assignments, class start and end dates, and due dates.
+Online courses meet 100% of the time online and do not require coming to campus for class.
+Students can log in any time, day or night, and have the flexibility of working in an online classroom when it's convenient.
+There are still assignments, normal class start and end dates, finals week, and due dates.
 Students in online courses should plan on logging in regularly to interact with the instructor and other students.